masukomi/Listicles/README.md

 ) returns Bool
 ```

 Tests if the array includes the item passed in.
-Set ducktyped to True for ducktyped matches
+Set ducktyped to True for ducktyped matches.
+For example "4" will match 4 with ducktyped matches.

 ### method is-empty